 How to Play Corn Hole – Game Rules and Etiquette

 Similar in many ways to the popular horseshoes game, corn hole is another classic outdoor game that can spice up your summer.
-Its simple set up and game rules made it popular among tailgaters and beachgoers, but it can also add some liveliness to a backyard party.
+Its simple set up and game rules made a corn hole set popular among tailgaters and beachgoers, but it can also add some liveliness to a backyard party.

 Like any other backyard game, the rules are flexible and adaptable.
-But if you want to play by the book and respect all official regulations, you must learn the official rules.
+But if you want to play by the book and respect all official regulations (like in an official ping pong game), you must learn the rules.

 Corn Hole Terminology